Courses & Units

 |Study Period||Start date||Census date||WW date||End date|

-Evaluate visual techniques used in design disciplines and assess their role in conceptualising and communicating ideas and information.
+- Describe visual techniques used in design disciplines for conceptualising and communicating ideas and information.

 If you have any questions in relation to the fees, please contact UConnect or more information is available on StudyAssist.